Mary Delahunty

-Mary Elizabeth Delahunty (born 7 June 1951) is an Australian journalist and politician with the Labor Party.
+Mary Elizabeth Delahunty (born 7 June 1951) is an Australian journalist and former politician from the Labor Party.

 Early life

 Delahunty was born in the Victorian town of Murtoa and educated at Loreto College in Ballarat.
-She earned a Bachelor of Arts in Political Science from La Trobe University.
+She earned a Bachelor of Arts in political science from La Trobe University.

 Media career

 Delahunty was a news journalist for the ABC and Network Ten from 1975 to 1996.
 She appeared in news and current affairs programs such as Four Corners and The 7.30 Report.
 She received a Gold Walkley award for the story Aiding and Abetting which was shown and produced by Four Corners in 1983.

 Aiding and Abetting was about the improper use of Australian aid money in the Philippines.
 In the late 1980s, Delahunty, then the chief newsreader for the ABC in Victoria, was parodied by comedian Jean Kittson on The Big Gig, where Kittson portrayed a snobbish, acid-tongued announcer called Veronica Glenhuntly (whose surname was taken from that of the elite Melbourne suburb).
 Delahunty was the weeknight presenter of ABC News Victoria from 1986 until 1990.
 She was replaced by Sue McIntosh.